hypo69/hypo/pytest/gemini - set 4/en/src/ai/prompts/developer/doc_writer_md_en.md

 # example_module.py  (Example module to test with)
 # (Put your example module code here)
 """
-This is a simple module for demonstration purposes.
+This is a simple module for demonStartion purposes.
 """
 def my_function(a, b):
     """